 If Herrman & Herrman handles your oil field injury claim, our San Antonio oil field accident attorneys will represent you on a contingency fee basis.
 Our law firm has the resources to handle these cases.
 You will not owe us a legal fee unless we are successful in obtaining money for you through a negotiated settlement or court award.

 Call 361-882-4357 to schedule a consultation with an oil field injury lawyer.
-In addition to San Antonio, Herrman & Herrman has offices in Corpus Christi, McAllen, and Brownsville.
+In addition to San Antonio, Herrman & Herrman has offices in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, Houston, and Ft.
+Worth, TX.